-This guide will explain exactly what Gmail Offline is, how to access it, and some killer tips for making the most of it—so you can maximize your email productivity!
+In this guide, I’ll show you exactly what Gmail Offline is, how to access it, and some killer tips for making the most of it.

 Why Use Gmail Offline?